Bennett Jackson: New York Giants

 Jackson was selected by the New York Giants in the sixth round (187th overall) of the 2014 NFL draft.

-He signed his rookie contract with the Giants on May 19, 2014.
-He was cut on August 30, 2014, as part of the cutdown to 53 players, but was assigned to the practice squad the next day.
-In the beginning of the 2015 NFL Season, the Giants announced that Jackson will be moving from cornerback to safety.
-On August 22, 2015, Jackson suffered a torn ACL in the Giants' second preseason game and missed the rest of the season.
-On September 1, 2015, he was placed on injured reserve by the Giants.
+Jackson signed his rookie contract with the Giants on May 19, 2014.
+He was cut on August 30, as part of the roster cutdown to 53 players, but was re-signed to the team's practice squad the following day.
+Entering the 2015 season, the Giants announced that Jackson would be moving from cornerback to safety.
+On August 22, 2015, Jackson suffered a torn ACL in the Giants' second preseason game and missed the entirety of the season.
+On September 1, he was officially placed on injured reserve by the Giants.

 On August 30, 2016, Jackson was released by the Giants.

 Baltimore Ravens (first stint)

 On January 3, 2018, Jackson signed a reserve/future contract with the Baltimore Ravens.
-He was placed on injured reserve on August 31, 2018.
-He was released on September 6, 2018.
-He was re-signed to the practice squad on November 27, 2018.
-He signed a reserve/future contract with the Ravens on January 8, 2019.
+He was placed on injured reserve on August 31.
+Jackson was released by the Ravens on September 6.
+He was re-signed to the team's practice squad on November 27.

-On August 31, 2019, Jackson was waived by the Ravens.
+Jackson signed a reserve/future contract with the Ravens on January 8, 2019.
+On August 31, Jackson was waived by the Ravens.

 New York Jets (first stint)

 On September 1, 2019, Jackson was claimed off waivers by the New York Jets.
-He was waived on September 16, 2019, and re-signed to the practice squad.
+He was waived on September 16, and re-signed to the practice squad.

 Baltimore Ravens (second stint)

-On October 15, 2019, Jackson was signed by the Ravens off the Jets practice squad.
-He was waived on December 2, 2019.
+On October 15, 2019, Jackson was signed by the Baltimore Ravens off of the Jets' practice squad.
+He made four appearances for the Ravens, recording five combined tackles.
+Jackson was waived by Baltimore on December 2.

 New York Jets (second stint)

-On December 3, 2019, Jackson was claimed off waivers by the Jets.
+On December 3, 2019, Jackson was claimed off waivers by the New York Jets.
+He made two appearances for the team to close out the year, logging one tackle.

 On March 25, 2020, Jackson was re-signed by the Jets.
-He was released on September 5, 2020, and signed to the practice squad the next day.
-He was promoted to the active roster on November 3, 2020.
-He was placed on injured reserve on December 12, 2020.
+He was released on September 5, and re-signed to the practice squad the next day.
+Jackson was promoted to the active roster on November 3.
+He was placed on injured reserve on December 12.

 Jackson re-signed with the Jets again on April 8, 2021.
-He was waived on August 17, 2021.
-Jackson was re-signed on August 20, 2021.
-He was released on August 30, 2021.
+He was waived on August 17.
+Jackson was re-signed on August 20, but was released once more on August 30.